mattmakai/fullstackpython.com/source/content/posts/160528-install-mysql-ubuntu-1604.markdown

 title: How to Install and Use MySQL on Ubuntu 16.04
 slug: install-mysql-ubuntu-1604
-meta: A quick tutorial on installing and use MySQL on Ubuntu 16.04 Xenial Xerus.
+meta: A quick tutorial to install and use MySQL on Ubuntu 16.04 Xenial Xerus.
 category: post
 date: 2016-05-28
 headerimage: /source/static/img/160528-mysql-ubuntu-1604/header.jpg